seek4science/seek/tech/releases/index.md

 Please see [Getting SEEK](/get-seek.html) for details about installing SEEK

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.7.1

+Release date: _November 19th 2018_

+  * Fix to a bug where the session table column was too small.
+This sometimes led to a datafile upload problem if the user was in a large number of projects.
+  * Show the Project creation date on its _show_ page.
+(In 1.8 we plan to include the option to specify the project start and end dates).
+  * Fix to a bug where some assets couldn't be edited if shared across multiple projects, and the user only belonged to a subset of those projects.

+A full list of changes included in this release can be found in the [SEEK v1.7.1 release notes](release-notes-1.7.1.html)

 ## Version 1.7.0